 Check the fabric’s or clothes allowable hottest temperature and go ahead to wash and dry.
 This will remove and kill the bed bugs from your cotton, linen or velvet, canvas, jersey, lace, or lycra.

 All the dry-clean clothes will be placed inside the dryer with medium-high temperature settings for about half an hour.
-Also, you can take you cleaned clothes to your cleaner for pressing.
+Also, you can take your cleaned clothes to your cleaner for pressing.

 3. Fold and Disinfect the Clothes

 Further, don’t use a folding table as you can get bed bugs in these locations.
-Ensure the clothes remain in the plastic bags until you arrive in your house.
+Ensure the clothes remain in the plastic bags until you arrive at your house.

-Further, if you house is bed bug treated, you can now take out the clothes from the plastic bags.
+Further, if your house is bed bug treated, you can now take out the plastic bags’ clothes.